Marvel Comics 2: Publication history

 In 2008, a prequel strip, Mr. and Mrs. Spider-Man, was launched in the pages of Amazing Spider-Man Family.
 DeFalco confirmed on the official Spider-Girl boards that this strip would serve as the definitive continuity of the MC2 Spider-Man timeline.
 However, the Mr. and Mrs. Spider-Man strips were quickly ended so the Spider-Man Family title could make room for the relaunched Spider-Girl book.

 American Dream has appeared in both her own 2008 limited series and the 2011 five-issue limited series Captain America Corps, marking the first time an MC2 character has met or teamed up with characters from the mainstream Marvel universe.

 Spider-Girl returns in the Spider-Verse storyline in 2014, where she enters Earth-616.
-During the same event, the MC2 Peter Parker is killed by Daemos.
+During Spider-Verse, the MC2 Peter Parker is killed by Daemos.
 Following Spider-Geddon, it is revealed that the Other chose Peter as its host, thus resurrecting him.

-The MC2 Universe also appears in the Secret Wars event in the Spider-Island tie-in backup, and in late 2022, a new serialized adventure starring Mayday was launched on the Marvel Unlimited Infinity Comics app, with the story penned by Stephanie Williams, rather than DeFalco, a first for the series.
+The MC2 Universe also appears in the Secret Wars event in the Spider-Island tie-in backup.
+In late 2022, a new serialized adventure starring Mayday was launched on the Marvel Unlimited Infinity Comics app, with the story penned by Stephanie Williams, rather than DeFalco, a first for the series.

+In 2023, DeFalco and Frenz reunited for a new A-Next story in Avengers Unlimited Infinity Comic that details the team's first adventure.

 Comments on style

 DeFalco explained in an interview his views on the MC2 imprint:

 The Pulse: "A lot of people characterize the MC2 universe as having an 'old school' feel.
 Why do you think "modern" comic readers want to read something that feels like the best of the Silver Age?"

-DeFalco: "We are 'old school' because A) our heroes act like heroes…B) we don’t believe in decompression…C) we tell single-issue stories with subplots that build from issue to issue… and D) there’s a lot of action and angst in every issue."
+DeFalco: "We are 'old school' because A) our heroes act like heroes…B) we don't believe in decompression…C) we tell single-issue stories with subplots that build from issue to issue… and D) there's a lot of action and angst in every issue."